-The Principal & Human Resources Director will determine the normal working hours for non-instructional employees.
-Non-exempt, non-instructional employees are entitled to two ten (10) minute rest breaks and a thirty (30) minute meal break and are entitled to overtime and double time pay as required by law.
+School site leadership will determine the normal working hours for non-instructional employees.
+Non-exempt, noninstructional employees are entitled to two ten (10) minute rest breaks and a thirty (30) minute meal break and are entitled to overtime and double time pay as required by law.